-- Managers and supervisors should be given complete freedom for implementation of the suggestion scheme
+- Managers and line managers are to be given complete freedom for implementation of the suggestion scheme

-- There is a well developed administrative system to facilitate the processing, evaluation, monitoring and rewarding of the employees.
-There should be a clear criterion for steering the suggestion scheme towards achieving the targets.
+- There is a well developed administrative system needed in the organization to facilitate the processing, evaluation, monitoring, and rewarding of the employees.
+There is to be a clear criterion available for steering the suggestion scheme towards achieving the targets.

-- There is a detailed and consistent evaluation criterion.
-The scope of the suggestion should be clearly defined.
+- There is a necessity of a detailed and consistent evaluation criterion.
+The scope of the suggestion is to be clearly defined.

-- There should be a good combination of tangible and intangible awards which should be organized to motivate the employees to participate.
-Further there are to be promotional awards such as ‘Best suggestion of the year’ and ‘Highest numbers of suggestion awards can be given.
+- There is to be a good combination of tangible and intangible rewards which are to be organized to motivate the employees to participate.
+Further, there are to be promotional rewards such as ‘best suggestion of the year’ and ‘highest numbers of suggestions’ rewards can be given.

-- There is to regular feedback and performance monitoring for managing and measuring the extent of interest and participation in the suggestion schemes
+- There is a requirement of the regular feedback and performance monitoring for managing and measuring the extent of interest and participation in the suggestion schemes.